stone-thor/MoPocket/README.md

 # MoPocket
 MoPocket, a Cordova/PhoneGapp App for the "Pocket" aka.
-ReadItLater
+ReadItLater, made with Visual Studio Community Edition